8 MIN READ | Last updated: Dec 30, 2020 | By Adina Ailoaiei

-Instead, spyware stays silent in the background, recording everything you do:
+Instead, spyware stays silent in the background, recording your every move, like the:

 To say the least, spyware is creepy and privacy-invasive.

-If you’re worried your phone might be affected by spyware, here are the most common symptoms.
+If you’re worried your phone might be affected by spyware, here are 9 of the most common symptoms.

 1. You use too much data